 Just over a year after the Leafy Green Machine™ first launched in Europe, we're seeing widespread success for our Freight Farmers in a variety of markets.
 From Norway to Cyprus, these diverse Freight Farmers have two things in common: a passion for growing and an abundance of leafy greens for sale!

 While Andrew Abendshein has always been interested in health and sustainability, he never imagined himself becoming an urban farmer.
-However, Andrew saw his opportunity to bring fresh and local food production to his hometown of Houston, Texas when he discovered Freight Farms in December 2015.
-By early 2016, Acre in a Box was born.
+However, Andrew saw his opportunity to bring fresh and local food production to his hometown of Houston, Texas when he discovered Freight Farms.

 Incorporating a Leafy Green Machine into dining services is a fantastic way to demonstrate a commitment to sustainability, as well as engage with students around food and promote nutrition and wellness.

 In January 2016, Clark University and Sodexo brought the LGM to campus to provide students the freshest greens possible.
 Since then, their student operator has successfully been growing hyper-local produce just feet from where it's served in Clark's dining hall.

 With the end of Square Roots' first year in sight, we spoke with Resident Entrepreneur Nabeela Lakhani about her experience growing in an LGM, her plans for the future, as well as her thoughts on the food system.